electerious/basicTasks/README.md

 # basicTasks

-A collection of gulp-tasks used in personal projects.
+A collection of gulp tasks used in personal projects.

 ## Contents